 3. Be realistic.
 "In generations past, there was far less talk of 'compatibility' and finding the ideal soul-mate.
 Today we are looking for someone who accepts us as we are and fulfills our desires, and this creates an unrealistic set of expectations that frustrates both the searchers and the searched for...
 In other words, some people in our culture want too much out of a marriage partner." —Timothy Keller, The Meaning of Marriage

 4. Let go.
-"The more I let people be who they are, instead of cramming them into what I need from them, the more surprised I am by their beauty and depth." —Shauna Niequist, Cold Tangerines 7 Beauty Myths That Are Damaging Your Love Life
+"The more I let people be who they are, instead of cramming them into what I need from them, the more surprised I am by their beauty and depth." —Shauna Niequist, Cold Tangerines Nobody's Perfect: 7 Beauty Myths Secretly RUINING Your Love Life

 5. Men are not from Mars and Women are not from Venus.
 Contrary to popular belief, I don't buy the idea that men and women come from different planets.
 We both live here on Earth, and in spite of a few rudimentary differences, such as personal interests, or ways of approaching the world, I see more similarities between the sexes with every year that goes by.

 6. Even the toughest of men have a soft spot somewhere on the inside.
 Take, for example, the words of Charles Bukowski, who wrote extensively about booze and whoremongering, and then one day wrote this: